S3ri0usGuy/MLPN/README.md

 * It is a pure prototype so expect to reluanch the game often.

 # To play
+- enter releases tab to your right
-- download .zip file named MLPN prototype exe.
+- download .zip file named MLPN prototype.zip.
 - extract it or dont.
 - lunch .exe file.